axboe/fio/HOWTO.rst

 			:option:`ioengine`\=null, not for much else.

 	This option can be used for repeated burn-in tests of a system to make sure that the written data is also correctly read back.

 	If the data direction given is a read or random read, fio will assume that it should verify a previously written file.
+In this scenario fio will not verify the block number written in the header.
+The header seed won't be verified, unless its explicitly requested by setting :option:`verify_header_seed`.
+Note in this scenario the header seed check will only work if the read invocation exactly matches the original write invocation.

 	If the data direction includes any form of write, the verify will be of the newly written data.

 	To avoid false verification errors, do not use the norandommap option when verifying data with async I/O engines and I/O depths > 1.
 Or use the